i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

   type: 'dispute'
   dataExchangeId: string // the unique id of this data exchange
   resolution: 'accepted' | 'denied' // resolution is 'denied' if the cipherblock can be properly decrypted; otherwise is 'accepted'
-  iat: nume // unix timestamp stating when it was verified
+  iat: number // unix timestamp stating when it was verified
   iss: string // the public key of the CRS in JWK
 }
 ```